 Let’s take, for example, the case of a platform for composers, where they can showcase their music, they can get likes, followers, etc. The business model of this platform is product placement, while the growth model on the user-side is getting composers into the platform via Facebook ads.
 Problem is that these composers massively churn, abandoning the platform quite soon, too soon to be monetized and to face the (business) competition coming from Facebook and Google.

 Putting together the CAC, engagement rate and churn/retention both on the B2B side as well as on the user side can make founders understand whether the model can stay afloat or not.
 Sometimes this can even mean changing business model altogether.

 In other cases, this can help investors spot artificial / too capital intensive sales models that won’t scale in the future—avoiding a very likely write-off.

 More advanced analysis can be performed when doing growth accounting, in particular on the side of “how do users use the app?” – for instance, by taking a look at marketplace liquidity, referrals mechanisms, funnel metrics, and so on.

 However, such practises are very difficult to generalise, they can clutter the overall understanding of the big picture, and can bring to an incremental mindset that could be counter-productive if you’re early stage.

 In the next post, I’ll write about how to very practically get this kind of numbers out of a product.
-No bells and whistles, no bubbling nor theory: a very practical overview of tools and code snippets to implement what I discussed in this post.
+No bells and whistles, no bubbling nor theory: a very practical overview of tools to implement what I discussed in this post.